forrestjgq/lsp/thread/pwpt/pthread7.md

 }
 ```

-Part 3 shows the code for rwl\_readcleanup and rwl\_writecleanup, two cancellation cleanup handlers used in locking the read/write lock for read and write access, respectively.
+Part 3 shows the code for **rwl\_readcleanup** and **rwl\_writecleanup**, two cancellation cleanup handlers used in locking the read/write lock for read and write access, respectively.
 As you may infer from this, read/write locks, unlike barriers, are cancellation points.
 When a wait is canceled, the waiter needs to decrease the count of threads waiting for either a read or write lock, as appropriate, and unlock the mutex.

 ```c
 /*  rwlock.c part 3 cleanuphandlers  */